 The Janet Prindle Institute for Ethics provides a compelling physical space and a distinctive forum for DePauw students, faculty, and staff that fosters ethics education, research, and dialogue.
 The Institute also has a national outreach mission to promote and

 encourage deep and careful thinking about ethical issues of immediate or perennial concern.

 For further information about the Janet Prindle Institute for Ethics and its programming, please visit our website https://www.prindleinstitute.org/

-DePauw is a nationally-recognized, leading liberal arts university dedicated to educating 2,100 highly talented, motivated, and diverse students from across the country and around the globe.
-For more than 175 years, DePauw has created an atmosphere of intellectual challenge and social engagement that prepares students for lifelong success.
+DePauw University is a leading, nationally-recognized liberal arts university dedicated to educating just over 1,600 highly talented, motivated, and diverse students from across the country and around the globe.
 Connected to the liberal arts college is one of the nation’s first Schools of Music.
-DePauw is located in Greencastle, Indiana, a 45-minute drive west of Indianapolis, DePauw is a member of the Great Lakes Colleges Association.
+For 185 years, DePauw has created an atmosphere of intellectual challenge and social engagement that prepares students for lifelong success.
+Located in Greencastle, Indiana, about a 45-minute drive west of Indianapolis, DePauw is a member of the Great Lakes Colleges Association.
 DePauw has an ongoing commitment to diversity and seeks to strengthen our institution through equitable and inclusive practices.
 Please see this profile for more information about DePauw University.

 Equal Employment Opportunity Statement

 DePauw University, in affirmation of its commitment to excellence, endeavors to provide equal opportunity for all individuals in its hiring, promotion, compensation and admission procedures.
 Institutional decisions regarding hiring, promotion, compensation and admission will be based upon a person’s qualifications and/or performance without regard to race, color, creed, religion, national origin, sexual orientation, disability, age, gender, gender identity or gender expression, except where religion, gender, or national origin is a bona fide occupational qualification.